Al-Shifa Hospital: Architecture and expansion

 The hospital underwent a major Israeli renovation and expansion.
-The project was designed by Israeli architects Gershon Tzapor and Benjamin Edelson in their Tel-Aviv office, both well experienced in the construction of high standard hospitals.
-The project was done in the 1980s as part of a project to improve the living conditions of Gaza residents.
+The project was designed by Israeli architects Gershon Tzapor and Benjamin Edelson in their Tel Aviv office, both well experienced in the construction of high standard hospitals.
+The project was done in the 1980s as part of an effort to improve the living conditions of Gaza residents.

 This project came as part of the Israeli idea of mutual existence between Jews and Arabs.
 The project intended to house 900 beds in the entire campus, a 50 dunam area.
 The Israeli additions were considered to be in the same standard as those hospital wings in Israeli hospitals such as Tel HaShomer.
 The architecture of the hospital came to reflect the modernist and post modernist trends in Israeli architecture.
 In particular was the similarity of the project to existing Israeli hospitals such as the facades of the Bezalel building in Jerusalem.
 Similarly to other Israeli projects, the building was built with sharpened diagonal staircases, akin to projects by Israeli architects Dan Eitan, Shlomit Nadler and others at the time.

-During a renovation in the 1990s a large basement was added, which the IDF later said was appropriated by Hamas and used to store weapons.
+During a renovation in the 1990s, a large basement was added, which the IDF later said was appropriated by Hamas and used to store weapons.
 According to Newsweek and the Intercept a bunker beneath building 2 was constructed in 1983 by Israel and "includes a secure underground operating room and tunnel network."
 According to former Israeli Prime Minister, Ehud Barak in an interview with CNN, the tunnels were built in the 1980s by Israel as part of the hospital's construction.
 According to Israeli officials, Hamas subsequently dug out the original basement, later adding new floors and connecting it as a hub within their existing tunnel system.